arvigeus/AZ-204/Learning Path/App Service.md

 The built-in authentication feature for App Service and Azure Functions can save you time and effort by providing out-of-the-box authentication with federated identity providers, allowing you to focus on the rest of your application.

 - Azure App Service allows you to integrate various auth capabilities into your web app or API without implementing them yourself.
-- It’s built directly into the platform and doesn’t require any particular language, SDK, security expertise, or code.
+- Auth is built directly into the platform and doesn’t require any particular language, SDK, security expertise, or code.
 - You can integrate with multiple login providers.
-For example, Microsoft Entra ID, Facebook, Google, Twitter.
+For example, Microsoft Entra ID, Facebook, Google, X.

 #### Identity providers